mpadge/typetracer/README.md

 but the language itself is [“absurdly dynamic”](https://dl.acm.org/doi/pdf/10.1145/3340670.3342426)[1], and lacks any way to specify which types are expected by any expression.
-The `typetracer` package enables code to be traced to see what types of parameters are actually passed to R functions. `typetracer` can trace individual functions or entire packages, as demonstrated below.
+The `typetracer` package enables code to be traced to extract detailed information on the properties of parameters passed to R functions.
+`typetracer` can trace individual functions or entire packages, as demonstrated below.

 ## Installation